jindongli-Ai/CVTGAD/README.md

 # Basic Information:
 This code is released for the paper (to appear):

-### [ECMLPKDD'2023] CVTGAD: Simplified Transformer with Cross-View Attention for Unsupervised Graph Level Anomaly Detection
+### [ECMLPKDD'2023] CVTGAD: Simplified Transformer with Cross-View Attention for Unsupervised Graph-level Anomaly Detection

 The paper has just been accepted.
 The ECMLPKDD'2023 conference will be held from 18/09/2023 to 22/09/2023.
 Please do not quote or use it for other purposes at present.